Stranded (Plumb song): Jennifer Paige cover

-"Stranded" was covered in 2001 by Jennifer Paige and was released as the second single from her second studio album Positively Somewhere (which also featured a cover of another Plumb song, "Here With Me").
-This song became a massive airplay hit in some parts of Europe, most notably in Germany, where it reached top 10 positions on airplay charts.
+"Stranded" was covered in 2001 by Jennifer Paige and was released as the second single from her second studio album Positively Somewhere (which also featured a cover of another Plumb song, "Here with Me").
+This version became a massive airplay hit in some parts of Europe, most notably in Germany, where it reached top 10 position on airplay charts.
 It was also popular in Japan and Italy.

 Music video

 The music video features Paige finding herself stranded on an isolated island where her car runs out of fuel and she ends up wandering in the beaches all alone.
 The video was shot in Spain and directed by David Mould.